darthrellimnad/evergreen-functional-fe-web-app/README.md

 7. Static data can be imported with json modules
 8. Remote data can be fetched w/ standard fetch.
 9. Html, JS, & CSS can all be hosted as static content or served via BE templates.
-10. Static types are not evergreen, so dynamic types can be used, along with jsverify (similar to quick check) inside of unit tests.
+10. Static types are not evergreen on the web, so dynamic types can be used, along with jsverify (similar to quick check) inside of unit tests.
 This approaches the same limit of quality as can be achieved w/ static types in a decoupled coupled system, accounting for desynchronization of BE apis are called. static types could also be provided as needed.
 11. Desyncs happen when BE is updated before FE cache is clear.
 This can happen while using either static types or dynamics c types.
 See our canvas on VA slack channel for details about versioning.
 12. UI Prototypes can created and shared with plain html or a tool like code pen.
 13. Basic terminal can be used to make curl (or similar) calls in order to be used for testing API calls and designs integration logic on frontend.